Long-Term Virus Impact: Good For Automakers, Bad For Uber And Lyft

 Why?
 Because driving your own car means personal safety, and the ability to be on work calls, including conference calls, in private.

-Some people may seize this moment to move away from major metros, into the American heartland in order to save money and higher quality of life.
+Some people may seize this moment to move away from major metros, into the American heartland in order to save money and enjoy higher quality of life.

 For the people who move to a more rural area, they will definitely not be using Uber or Lyft, but rather own a regular car, more likely an SUV or pickup truck.